IntelliJ IDEA 2024.3 Help

 4. From the options on the right, specify the font, its size, line spacing, and other available options.
 Click OK to save changes.

-You can set the zoom level for the entire IDE.
+You can set the zoom level for the entire IDE, making it smaller or larger than the default scale, depending on your needs.

 Customize shortcuts